Overview

 What is the business payment request URL?

-You can either send a payment request when you are making a booking for a customer within your Appointedd account, and a link to pay will be included in their confirmation email:
+You can either send a manual payment request when you are making a booking for a customer, or add a payment link in their booking confirmation email.

-Or once a booking has been created, you can click on the three dots next to the customer's name and send them a payment request email:
+Once a booking has been created, you can click on the three dots next to the customer's name and send them a payment request email.

 Here is an example of an english email template set up with the payment request URL variable: